na-na-hi/renget/archive/fluffytails.md

 -> ==Latest Update 2/25/24== <-
 -> Going to update gradually, posting what I see on the thread and Chub.
 Will do another batch if I see a fox botmaker I haven't discovered before or I get sent a fuckton of new ones at once. <-
 -> *Added to Male: Rylie* <-
--> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma* <-
+-> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila* <-

 -> ==Previous Update 2/21/24== <-
 -> *Added to Male: Kheti* <-